MicrosoftDocs/azure-aks-docs/articles/aks/app-routing-nginx-configuration.md

 # [Bicep](#tab/bicep)

 The `webAppRouting` profile has an optional `nginx` configuration with a `defaultIngressControllerType` property.
-You need to set the `defaultIngressControllerType` property to one of the configuration options.
+You need to set the `defaultIngressControllerType` property to one of the configuration options described earlier.

 ```bicep
 "ingressProfile": {